Mass media in the United States: Radio

 American radio broadcasts in two bands: FM and AM.
 Some stations are only talk radio – featuring interviews and discussions – while music radio stations broadcast one particular type of music: Top 40, hip-hop, country, etc. Radio broadcast companies have become increasingly consolidated in recent years.
 National Public Radio is the nation's primary public radio network, but most radio stations are commercial and profit-oriented.
 Talk radio as a political medium has also exploded in popularity during the 1990s, due to the 1987 repeal of the Fairness Doctrine, which meant that stations no longer had to "balance" their day by programming alternative points of view.

 The Federal Communications Commission (FCC) in 1970 had limited the number of radio station one person or company could own to 1 am and 1 FM locally, and 7 am and 7 FM stations nationally.
 But due to extensive concentration of media ownership stemming from the Telecommunications Act of 1996, radio companies could own not more than 8 local stations per area market.
-Most stations are now owned by major radio companies such as iHeartMedia (formerly Clear Channel Communications), Cumulus Media, Townsquare Media and Entercom.
+Most stations are now owned by major radio companies such as iHeartMedia (formerly Clear Channel Communications), Cumulus Media, Townsquare Media and Audacy (Formerly Entercom).
 See IBOC and HD Radio.

 A new form of radio that is gaining popularity is satellite radio.
 The two biggest subscriptions based radio services are Sirius Satellite Radio and XM Satellite Radio, which have recently merged to form Sirius XM Radio.
 Unlike terrestrial radio music channels are commercial free and other channels feature minimal commercials.
 Satellite radio also is not regulated by the FCC.

 During the advent of the internet in the 21st century, internet radio and digital streaming services have been emerged.
 Among popular brands are Pandora, Spotify and iHeartRadio.
 Although, the recording industry also sees Internet radio as a threat and has attempted to impose high royalty rates for the use of recorded music to discourage independent stations from playing popular songs.
 Spotify listeners can choose the songs they want to play, when they want to play them. ...
 Pandora is a way for users to discover new music that matches their tastes, while Spotify—even though it offers radio stations, too—is better suited to stream and share music that users already know and love.

 Nielsen Audio, formerly known as Arbitron, is consumer research company that provides ratings (similar to the Nielsen ratings) for national and local radio stations in the United States.
 Digital Audio Broadcasting goal is to replace FM broadcasting and become the future of radio.
 Some industry experts are wary of this new transmission method. ...
 However, this method of transmission could benefit internet radio stations that want to develop local coverage and keep up to speed with FM radio stations.